clowixdev/samus_bot/readme.md

 # Samus rush royale Telegram bot

 This telegram bot will be used as notifier for clan members.
 Also, this bot can be used as mentioner and informator.
 You can check strategies and decks for different modifiers and get other useful information.
 All clan members have to authenticate through secret word, that will be known only by devs, so no one can enter this bot.

+## What to change for every new clan

+1. telegram bot token
+2. telegram leader id's
+3. requirements for appliance
+4. clan name in tokens.env
+5. msg_templates.py - delete names
+6. clan chat link

 ## Fixes to do:

     1. Work out correct behavior while deleting templates - DONE
     2. Fix behaviour while generating empty templates - DONE
     3. If user is not a member, ask him to auth or drop dialogue - DONE